Orange County Homes for Sale

 OrlandoCounty seat; everything from downtown high-rises to suburban Lake Nona and Dr. Phillips.

-Winter ParkAffluent, walkable historic city north of downtown — Park Avenue, lakes, and top schools.
+Winter ParkAffluent, walkable historic city north of downtown — Park Avenue, lakes, and public schools.

 Winter GardenFast-growing west-side city with a beloved downtown and Horizon West nearby.